Gertie the Dinosaur: 2018 reconstruction of McCay's vaudeville act

 Using extant original drawings by McCay, David L. Nathan reconstructed the lost "Encore" sequence from McCay's original vaudeville version.
 He initiated a restoration of the entire film and, with animation historian Donald Crafton, proposed a reconstruction of McCay's vaudeville performance.
-Crafton, Nathan and Marco de Blois of the Cinémathèque québécoise worked with a team of professionals from the National Film Board of Canada to complete the project, which premiered live during the closing ceremony of the 2018 Annecy Film Festival in France.
+Crafton, Nathan and Marco de Blois of the Cinémathèque québécoise worked with a team of professionals from the National Film Board of Canada to complete the project, which premiered live during the closing ceremony of the 2018 Annecy International Animated Film Festival in France.

 McCay and animation after Gertie

-McCay's working method was laborious, and animators developed a number of methods to reduce the workload and speed production to meet the demand for animated films.
+McCay's working method was laborious, and animators developed methods to reduce the workload and speed production to meet the demand for animated films.
 Within a few years of Nemo's release, Canadian Raoul Barré's registration pegs combined with American Earl Hurd's cel technology became near-universal methods in animation studios.
 McCay used cel technology in his follow-up to Gertie, The Sinking of the Lusitania (1918).
 It was his most ambitious film at 25,000 drawings, and took nearly two years to complete, but was not a commercial success.